ProtonMail vs Gmail: Using Different Email Providers

 If you are often sending delicate information via email, Proton Mail may be your choice.
 Read more about the most secure email providers in our blog.

-- The paid version of Gmail is part of G Suite.
+- The paid version of Gmail is part of Google Workspace.
 This means you also receive benefits from other Google apps.